Last Updated on

 Google Trends is another insightful free tool that analyses the popularity of top keyword search queries.
 The website uses graphs to compare the search volume of different queries over time.
 Using this tool will help you predict and prepare your business services accordingly.

-What if you could use new technology to position your practise in front of pre-qualified orthodontic patients?
-Now you can with BidMySmile’s virtual consultations.
+What if you could use new technology to position your practise in front of pre-qualified orthodontic patients and NOT loose them to mail-order braces companies?
+Now you can by offering virtual consultations.

 Focus on Family Values